 This program is adapted to students desiring to prepare for careers in the fields of business management, accounting, marketing and merchandising, advertising, sales, finance, or transportation.
 The various programs of study offered are presented on the following pages.

-The degree of Bachelor of Science in Business Administration will be granted to those students who complete the prescribed work, including seminar.
+The degree of Bachelor of Science in Business Administration will be granted to those students who complete the prescribed work, including a problems course in the major area, or seminar.

 BASIC CURRICULUM IN BUSINESS ADMINISTRATION